thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 and jamming.
 That's totally not acceptable, so that autosoft no longer exists.
 Also it has a separate Maneuver and Defense autosoft, which is unnecessary in these rules.

+## Background Programs

+A background program is capable of running on a single device and does not need to run on the entire network nor does it particularly benefit from doing so.
+This means that a background program does not count as a program running on any network.
+Most of them don't even need rules, because they don't come into direct conflict with other programs.
+Here are some examples that your characters might have running:

+* **Virtual Pet:** Virtual Pet puts an Arrow of some kind of animal into the user's perception.
+Depending upon the firewall settings of others, it may be perceived by other users as well.
+Virtual Pets run the gamut of quality from simple Nintendogs to complex icons that can virtually pass a cat-equivalence Turing test.
+Virtual Pets are available as real animals, fantastic beasts, and even humanoids (while the DreamDate software is sold to a different audience than most Virtual Pet consumers, it uses much the same technology).
+* **Miracle Shooter:** Capture the flag, team death match, king of the hill, all your favorite shooter game options.